CHEESY POTATO SOUP

 My soup is too thick, how do I fix this?
 If your cheesy potato soup is too thick for your liking, add milk or broth until desired consistency is reached.
 I recommend adding your additional liquid in small quantities, stirring, and testing before adding in more liquid.
 This will help you to avoid accidentally making the soup too thin.

 Is it possible to add too much bacon to this cheese potato soup?
 My husband insists the answer is a resounding ‘no’.
-But seriously, if you eat bacon, adding crumbles on top of this soup takes it to a whole other playing field.
+But seriously, if you eat bacon, I highly recommend adding crumbles on top of this loaded potato soup.
 The crispy, salty goodness accents this soup very nicely.